-Before starting our technical requirements, we created the following user requirements.
+We created the following user requirements to define our business requirements that will be developed into technical requirements.
 They are written as user stories to help quickly and succinctly convey the broader requirements of this solution.

-- UR.01 As a CPCESU Staffer, I want to track projects so that I understand, at a glance, what the project status is. - UR.02 As a CPCESU Staffer, I want to be notified to review and approve of project modifications. - UR.03 As a CPCESU Staffer, I want to ensure correct data so that common errors are not entered into the database. - UR.04 As a CPCESU Staffer, I want to autofill from a document so that I don't have to type in all of the data. - UR.05 As a CPCESU Staffer, I want to generate and export data from searches. - UR.06 As an organization, I was to submit project proposals so that it can be drafted by the CPCESU. - UR.07 As an organization, I want to be able to make modifications to a project so that it stays updated with the CPCESU.
+- UR.01 As a CPCESU Staffer, I want to track projects so that I understand, at a glance, what the project status is. - UR.02 As a CPCESU Staffer, I want to be notified to review and approve of project modifications. - UR.03 As a CPCESU Staffer, I want to ensure correct data so that common errors are not entered into the database. - UR.04 As a CPCESU Staffer, I want to autofill from a document so that I don't have to type in all of the data. - UR.05 As a CPCESU Staffer, I want to generate and export data from querying the database and a project search page.

-UR.08 - As a student, I want to be able to search through CPCESU projects so that I can find research I am interested in.

-UR.09 - As a person with disabilities, I want to be able to use the CPCESU website so that I can get involved with the CPCESU organization.
+- UR.06 As an organization, I want to submit project proposals so that it can be drafted by the CPCESU. - UR.07 As an organization, I want to be able to make modifications to a project so that it stays updated with the CPCESU. - UR.08 As a student, I want to be able to search through CPCESU projects so that I can find research I am interested in. - UR.09 As a person with disabilities, I want to be able to use the CPCESU website so that I can get involved with the CPCESU organization.

 From these user requirements, we have created the following functional and non-functional requirements, which are of way of conveying how our solution should be built and simplifies tracking of progress.
 Certain requirements have a higher level of abstraction and can include lower-level requirements.
-Overall, all of our requirements fall into five hemispheres of requirements or domains.
+Overall, all of our requirements fall into five hemispheres of requirements or domain, namely:

 - 1. Creating a core, functional project management system - 2.
 Developing user permissions and functionality for organizations and partners - 3.
-Expand the application with public-facing pages - 4.
+Expanding the application with public-facing pages - 4.
 Building an intuitive, universally accessible website - 5.
-Expand on additional capabilities for data entry and project tracking
+Adding additional capabilities for data entry and project tracking